 Designed to provide a compromise between off-road and highway tires, all terrain tires offer the best of both worlds.
-The tread blocks on an A/T tire are smaller and more plentiful than those on an M/T, with narrower channels between them.
-This results in quieter operation on the road, while still offering off-road traction and excellent performance in muddy terrain.
+The tread blocks on an A/T tire are smaller and more plentiful than those on an M/T, and the channels between tread blocks are more narrow This results in quieter operation on the road while still offering off-road traction and excellent performance in muddy terrain.

 The less aggressive tread blocks and narrower siping channels don’t come without trade-offs.
-While suitable for both off-road and highway use, an A/T tire isn’t optimized for either, meaning an M/T will be more capable in the dirt and a highway tire will provide better mileage and handling on the road.
+While suitable for both off-road and highway use, an A/T tire isn’t optimized for either.
+An M/T will be more capable in the dirt, and a highway tire will provide better mileage and handling on the road.
 However, if your truck is going to frequently see both types of terrain, an A/T tire such as the Nitto Terra Grappler G2

 will give you the versatility you need.